Nyllea/AoC-2023/README.md

 ## Files

-Each day's solution is in it's own folder and contains:
+Each day's solution is in it's own folder and usually contains:

 - `test.txt`: The input of the example given in the problem of the day, used to easily test the code
 - `input.txt`: The input for the actual problem of the day
 - `Problem1.py`: My solution in python to the first problem
 - `Problem2.py`: My solution in python to the second problem

+_Note: Some folder (like Day8) may contain more than one test file_

 ## Output